sassymcnugget/Olyssa/README.md

 ## Planned Features

-1. Add password encryption with Password - DONE
-2. On page refresh Google map zooms to show all sightseeings pins
+1. On page refresh Google map zooms to show all sightseeings pins
+2. Add logo to every page
 3. Create an about page
-4. Add logo to every page
-5. Update sightseeings with information pulled from Google
+4. Update sightseeings with information pulled from Google
-6. User is kept on the same page when logs in
+5. User is kept on the same page when logs in
-7. Add the functionality to create new trip by geocoding the address to geographical coordinates
+6. Add the functionality to create new trip by geocoding the address to geographical coordinates
-8. Display errors when incorrect information provided during registration (name exists, not give name or password)
+7. Display errors when incorrect information provided during registration (name exists, not give name or password)
 ---

-##### Screenshot(s) (optional)

 Register page
 ![Register](/static/images/sign-up.png?raw=true "Register")